WhiteShadow13/FIJJJAL/gyro/README.md

 ## L3G4200D

 The L3G4200D is a triple axis gyroscope.
-Our module  don’t has a spinning wheel, it has a microelectromechanical system that uses similar technics.
+Which means that it captures the angular velocity in the 3 directions.

 ## Datasheet